CloudLabs-MOC/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/01/lab1-intro.md

  **Note:** Ensure to stop the virtual machine once you are done using a particular lab environment.
 You can stop the VM using the lab environment page.
 Please navigate to the Virtual Machines tab and click the Stop icon.

    ![](media/vmstop.png "VMstop")

+   Click on **Next** from the bottom right corner and follow the instructions to perform the lab.